DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture6.md

 $$k = \frac{Q \Gamma _1}{\Delta _1 \Gamma _2 - \Delta _2 \Gamma _1}$$

-So to delta-gamma hedge an existing option position, we use the fi rst equation to calculate Q and then the second equation to calculate k.
+So to delta-gamma hedge an existing option position, we use the first equation to calculate $Q$ and then the second equation to calculate $k$.
-- Consider the previous example of long h = 1 call:
+- Consider the previous example of long $h = 1$ call:

 ---